tmobile/magentaA11y/_checklist-native/menu.md

   - An invisible close button announced for the screen reader only, can be in the swipe order after the last menu item
   - A close button
   - Swiping back to the element that opened menu
-- If menu hides content underneath it, the screen reader focus should be confined within the menu.
+- If menu hides content underneath it, the screen reader focus should be confined within the menu
 - Tapping outside the menu to close cannot be the only option for screen reader users

 ### Name